gradle/gradle/design-docs/finding-and-using-credentials.md

  - When the protocol is configured with more than one type of credentials the protocol should attempt to authenticate using each type of credentials until one succeeds.

 * An authentication protocol may accept zero or more __instances of__ the same type of credentials.
- - When an authentication protocol is configured with multiple instances of the same type of credentials the protocol should attempt to use each instance until one succeeds
+ - When an authentication protocol is configured with multiple instances of the same type of credentials the protocol should attempt to use each instance until one succeeds.

-* Implement an authentication protocol to facilitate authenticating with S3 repositories using AWS EC2 Instance Metadata
+* Implement an authentication protocol to facilitate authenticating with S3 repositories using AWS EC2 Instance Metadata.
-* Implement an authentications protocol to facilitate preemptive basic authentication with HTTP repositories
+* Implement an authentication protocol to facilitate preemptive basic authentication with HTTP repositories.
-* Implement an authentications protocol to facilitate public key authentication with SFTP repositories
+* Implement an authentication protocol to facilitate public key authentication with SFTP repositories.

 ## Transport details